JuliaPerf/LIKWID.jl/docs/src/marker.md

 ### SIMD / AVX

-Let's run the same example on a Rocketlacke processor.
+Let's run the same example as above on a Rocketlacke processor.
 We might get the following.
 ```
 --------------------------------------------------------------------------------
 CPU name:	11th Gen Intel(R) Core(TM) i7-11700K @ 3.60GHz